wp-plugins/scormi/readme.txt

 === Plugin Name ===
 Plugin Name: Scormi - Google Analytics Insights
 Plugin URI: http://scormi.net
-Description: Mobile friendly Google Analytics insights.
+Description: Scores your blog post engagement strength.
-Tags: Google Analytics, Digital Marketing Analytics
+Tags: Google Analytics, Digital Marketing Analytics, Scorecard
 Author: Aleksey Korenkov, Dave Goodwin
 Author URI: http://scormi.net
 Contributors: Alex, Dave
 Requires at least: 4.0
-Tested up to: 4.3
+Tested up to: 4.3.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Mobile friendly Google Analytics insights.
+Scores your blog post engagement strength.

 == Description ==
-Our goal with the plugin is to give you actionable information that can be used to make business decisions.
-Using the acquisition information below gives you a good picture of where visitors are coming from and how well your content is performing.
-Choose report date ranges for the past 7, 30, 60, or 90 days.
-Scormi works best for mature sites with over 100 visitors/day and at least 90 days of Google Analytics history.
-The report is mobile responsive so it works perfectly on a smartphone.
+Scormi uses your Google Analytics data and some math to calculate a blog post quality score.
+Knowing this can help you shape your content for better user engagement.
+On the mobile responsive report you'll instantly see which of your top 10 posts score at visitor engagement relative to the group.
+Scormi also reports Google Analytics metrics applicable to your site in general.

-The report can be viewed in the WP admin and one a publicly accessible WordPress page you create.
-You can optionally have the report auto-emailed to you daily.
+Use a shortcode to view the report on a publicly accessible (protected) WordPress page or view it in the WP admin.

 Report metrics include:

 * Sessions & corresponding last year sessions
 * Year over Year traffic growth %
 * Return visits %
-* Top 10 pages with Sessions, Bounce Rate, and Avg.
-Page Load Speed
+* Top 10 pages with Sessions, Bounce Rate, Average Time on Page, Quality score.
 * Top 3 countries
 * Traffic source by Organic, Direct, Referral, Social
 * Top traffic sources by domain (who is driving traffic to your site)